Bernadette Cavanagh is the Chief Executive of Manatū Taonga Ministry for Culture and Heritage (MCH), taking up the role

 To contact Colin please email his Executive Assistant Sue Sutton: Sue.Sutton@mch.govt.nz

-Becky joined the Ministry in May 2017 to take on the new role of Group Manager Organisational Performance.
+Becky joined the Ministry in May 2017 to take on the new role of Deputy Chief Executive, Organisational Performance.
 She is responsible for developing organisational strategy and building a high performance environment across the Ministry and for the agencies we fund.

 In her role, Becky is responsible for the full suite of corporate services and is charged with building organisational performance and culture to support a successful organisation which connects people in a cohesive way to New Zealand’s culture and heritage.